abdulahad-2/portfolio/README.md

 To customize the portfolio for your own use:

-1. Update personal information in `/src/data/personal.ts`
+1. Update homepage information in `/src/app/page.tsx`
-2. Replace images in `/public/images/`
+2. Replace images in `/public/`
 3. Modify color schemes in `/src/styles/globals.css`
 4. Update project data in `/src/data/projects.ts`